docker/docs/content/desktop/hardened-desktop/settings-management/configure.md

 ### Prerequisites

 - [Download and install Docker Desktop 4.13.0 or later](../../release-notes.md).
-- As an admin, you need to [enforce sign-in](../../../security/for-admins/enforce-sign-in/_index.md).
+- As an administrator, you need to [enforce sign-in](../../../security/for-admins/enforce-sign-in/_index.md).
 This is because this feature requires a Docker Business subscription and therefore your Docker Desktop users must authenticate to your organization for this